Luminous Endowment Grants

 It may be used to complete a body of work, publish a monograph, book or portfolio.
 It may also be used to support travel to a specific location for a specific purpose.

 This grant is sponsored by a major charitable foundation.
 Its purpose is to fund photographic projects whose focus is the people, culture and landscape of the American Southeast.

-LensWork Publication Skills Grant is valued at $2,500.
-It is awarded twice yearly.
+LensWork Publication Skills Grant is currently closed.

-Sponsored by LensWork Publishing, this award is granted to photographer(s) who are ready to expand their core skills beyond photography for exhibition or gallery presentations and are wanting to prepare their work for publication.
+This award is granted to photographer(s) who are ready to expand their core skills beyond photography for exhibition or gallery presentations and are wanting to prepare their work for publication.